Orin Lehman: Early life

-Lehman was born to a Jewish family in Manhattan on January 24, 1920, the son of Evelyn (née Schiffer) (1893–1970) and Allan Lehman (1885–1952).
+Lehman was born to a Jewish family of German-Jewish origins in Manhattan on January 24, 1920, the son of Evelyn (née Schiffer) (1893–1970) and Allan Lehman (1885–1952).
 He was the great-grandson of Mayer Lehman and great-nephew of Herbert H. Lehman, former New York governor and United States senator.

 In 1942, he graduated with a B.A. from Princeton University.
 In 1956, he earned a M.A. in American history from New York University and in 1961, he earned a Ph.D. in American history from New York University.

 Career

-After college, he served as a pilot in the U.S. Army Air Force during World War II and was seriously injured during the Battle of the Bulge; he was awarded the Distinguished Flying Cross and the Purple Heart.
+After college, he served as a pilot in the U.S. Army Air Force during World War II and was seriously injured during the Battle of the Bulge, resulting in the loss of one of his legs and damage to the other.
+He was awarded the Distinguished Flying Cross and the Purple Heart.
 After the war, he helped to establish (along with Eleanor Roosevelt and Bernard Baruch) to start Just One Break, a charity dedicated to helping disabled people find employment.
 In 1947, Lehman worked as an associate for the family firm, Lehman Brothers.

 Political career

 In 1950, President Harry S. Truman appointed him to the advisory board of the Economic Cooperation Administration which administered aid to Europe under the Marshall Plan and then served as United States delegate to the United Nations Conference on Trade and Development.
+Lehman was a sponsor of a fundraising committee organized by the Cuban Families Committee for Liberation of Prisoners of War, which sought to raise money to pay the ransom set by Fidel Castro for the release of those taken captive as a result of the Bay of Pigs Invasion.

 In 1965, he unsuccessfully ran for New York City comptroller in 1965 and in 1966, he unsuccessfully ran for Congress.
 In 1973, he was a member of the New York City Board of Corrections.
 In 1975, Governor Hugh L. Carey appointed him as commissioner of New York State Office of Parks and Recreation succeeding Robert Moses where he served until 1993.